shreytheshreyas/tp/docs/DeveloperGuide.md

 * projectIndex: The index of the project as an Integer

-Step 1: The user executes project n/Project One command to create a new project, and the current state of the app is Home View.
+Step 1: The user executes `project n/Project One` command to create a new project, and the current state of the app is Home View.

 <center><img src="https://i.ibb.co/br6DKf4/Figure10-1.png"></center>

-Step 2: The user types the deadline command followed by the index of the project then the deadline of the project e.g. deadline p/1 d/2020-12-12.
+Step 2: The user types the deadline command followed by the index of the project then the deadline of the project e.g. `deadline p/1 d/2020-12-12`.
 The deadline command will call ProjectDeadlineCommand() which will execute the command with executeCommand(). printProjectDeadlineAddedMessage() from the UI class will be returned and printed.

 The following sequence diagram shows how the project deadline command works:

 <center><img src="https://i.ibb.co/N9Cr3h6/Figure10-2.png"></center>

-## Adding a project description
+### **Adding a project description (Samuel Leow)**
 This section will explain the addition of project description to a specified project and how the objects interact with each other.

 The user can add a project description to a specified project with the description command.